Adaptive Prior Selection in Gaussian Process Bandits with Thompson Sampling: Experiments

-The cumulative regret for the three synthetic experiments is shown in \cref{fig:regretsynthetic}.
-Across all three experiments, we observe that HP-GP-TS has lower regret than the other methods and performs close to the oracle GP-TS.
+The cumulative regret for the three synthetic experiments is shown in \cref{fig:regretsynthetic} and the final regret is shown in \cref{tab:jointregret} in \cref{app:expresults}.
+Across all three experiments, we observe that HP-GP-TS and EEI has lower regret than the other methods and performs close to the oracle GP-TS.
 For the kernel and subspace experiments, PE-GP-TS has lower regret than the oracle GP-UCB.
-Hence, even if PE-GP-UCB was optimized to perform as well as the oracle, it would still not achieve the regret of our proposed methods.
+Hence, even if PE-GP-UCB was optimized to perform as well as the oracle, it would still not achieve the regret of the TS methods.
 MAP GP-TS has slightly higher regret than HP-GP-TS for the lengthscale and subspace experiments but has significantly higher regret and variance for the kernel experiment.
 The greedy selection of MAP (MLE) leads to under-exploration for MAP GP-TS in certain instances.
+SCoreBO has the highest regret in the kernel and lengthscale experiment but has more comparable performance in the subspace experiment.
+In \cref{fig:longregret} in \cref{app:expresults}, we report the regret for the two most competitive methods, HP-GP-TS and EEI, with an extended horizon $T = 1500$ where we observe that HP-GP-TS yields noticeably lower regret.

-The number of priors remaining $|P_t|$ and the hyperposterior entropy for the kernel experiment is shown in \cref{fig:eliminationAndEntropy}.
+The maximum information gain, the number of priors remaining $|P_t|$ and the hyperposterior entropy for the kernel experiment is shown in \cref{fig:eliminationAndEntropy}.
+We note that $\bar{\gamma}_T(P_1)$ is significantly smaller than $|P|\hat{\gamma}_T$.
 The PE-methods eliminate at most one prior on average.
-In contrast, the hyperposterior entropy of HP-GP-TS is equivalent to 80-90\% of the probability mass being assigned to one prior.
-HP- and MAP-GP-TS thus effectively discards priors at a much faster rate.
-The same pattern holds for the lengthscale and subspace experiments, see \cref{fig:elimination,fig:entropy} in \cref{app:expresults}.
+In contrast, the final hyperposterior entropy across all algorithms is equivalent to 70-99\% of the probability mass being assigned to one prior showing that the hyperposterior adapts more effectively.
+Across the experiments, SCoreBO has the lowest hyperposterior entropy followed by HP-GP-TS and EEI has the highest (except for the kernel experiment), see \cref{fig:elimination,fig:entropy} in \cref{app:expresults}.
+Thus, HP-GP-TS has similar regret to EEI but lower hyperposterior entropy.